-As of December 31, 2020, the Group had total outstanding interest-bearing debt of \$549 million.
-This debt represented 64.9% of the Group's total assets.
-See note 16 to the financial statements for further analysis of our debt.
+As of December 31, 2021, the Group had total outstanding interestbearing debt of \$552 million.
+This debt represented 65% of the Group's total assets.
+See note 17 to the financial statements for further analysis of our debt.
 The Group's debt and the limitations imposed on the Group by its existing or future debt agreements could have significant consequences for the Group's business and future prospects, including the following:

-- The Group may not be able to obtain necessary financing in the future for working capital, capital expenditures, acquisitions, debt service requirements or other purposes; - The Group may not be able to repay the debt as it comes due or secure sufficient refinancing; - The Group will be required to dedicate a substantial portion of its cash flow from operations to payments of principal and interest on its debt; - The Group could be more vulnerable during downturns in its business and be less able to take advantage of significant business opportunities and to react to changes in the Group's business and in market or industry conditions: and - The Group may have a competitive disadvantage relative to its competitors that have less debt.
+- The Group may not be able to obtain necessary financing in the future for working capital, capital expenditures, acquisitions, debt service requirements or other purposes; - The Group may not be able to repay the debt as it comes due, obtain extension of maturities or secure sufficient refinancing; - The Group will be required to dedicate a substantial portion of its cash flow from operations to payments of principal and interest - The Group could be more vulnerable during downturns in its business and be less able to take advantage of significant business opportunities and to react to changes in the Group's business and in market or industry conditions; and - The Group may have a competitive disadvantage relative to its competitors that have less debt.